 Many people say, “But it’s so much easier to be gluten-free today.”
 While I understand what they’re saying, putting “easy” in the same sentence as “gluten-free” is not something someone with celiac disease would ever do. #thestruggleisreal

-I like to say that while the gluten-free diet is never easy, it does get easier with time, especially as you become an avid label reader, find your trusted restaurants, and become a master at making delicious gluten-free meals.
+While a gluten-free diet is never easy, it does get easier with time, especially as you become an avid label reader, find trusted restaurants, and master the art of making delicious gluten-free meals.

 If you need help coming up with gluten-free foods to eat every day, I encourage you to download one of my gluten-free meal planning packs.